marta-krzyk-dev/NodeJS-PirpleCourse-RESTful-JSON-API/README.md

 Homework Assignment #1 for
 https://pirple.thinkific.com/courses/the-nodejs-master-class

-To run the project, open the command prompt, do to the project directory:
+To run the project, open the command prompt and go to the project directory:
 <code>cd C:/Documents/Projects/NodeJS-PirpleCourse-RESTful-JSON-API</code>

-and type in:
+Run the app:
 <code>node index.js</code>

-To set the environment, add the optional argument
-(for Windows)
+Optionally, one can set the environment as command line argument (value is 'production' or 'staging') (for Windows)
 <code>node index.js production</code></br>
-or
-<code>node index.js staging</code>

 (for Linux)
 <code>NODE_ENV=production node index.js</code>
-or
-<code>NODE_ENV=staging node index.js</code>